sebastiencaille/sky-lib/skylib-c++/README.md

 Concepts  [[here](../skylib-java)]

 The POC is based on GTK4.
 The compilation requires gtkmm4.
-To compile, use make in Debug folder
+To compile, use make all in Debug folder

 The main file is [[GtkTest.cpp](src-test/GtkTest.cpp)]